GOALS

 Indicator #3: Resources and Support

-An enterprise-wide web accessibility plan requires adequate resources and support.
-The institution must provide the resources necessary to implement the accessibility plan as well as consider provisions to ensure that the system is sustainable and will remain accessible.
+An institution-wide web accessibility plan requires adequate resources and support.
+Administrators must provide the resources necessary to implement the web accessibility plan with provisions to ensure that the system is sustainable and will remain accessible.

 Evidence of this benchmark may include:

-Accessibility work is recognized on role statements and is reflected in personnel time and effort.
+Accessibility work is recognized in job descriptions and role statements and is reflected in personnel time and effort.

 The duties and responsibilities of institutional personnel with regard to web accessibility are a part of their role statements or job descriptions.
 For some roles, these increased expectations will require additional time and effort to achieve.
-Therefore, the time necessary to carry out those requirements is included as part of their allocated time and effort.
+Therefore, sufficient time to carry out those requirements is included as part of their allocated time and effort.
+This includes web developers and disability support personnel, as well as less obvious positions such as those in purchasing, human resources, sponsored programs, faculty training as well as faculty and staff members.

 Feedback on sufficiency of personnel allocation